wp-plugins/last-viewed-posts/readme.txt

 $zg_recognize_pages = true; // Should pages to be recognized and listed?
 Default is true.

 == Changelog ==
+= 0.7.2 =
+* Plugin maintainance update.

+= 0.7.1 =
+* Post/Page ID values in cookie are sanitized for output.
+Upgrade is recommend for more security.

+= 0.7 =
-0.7: 	- Pages can now be recognized (optional).
+* Pages can now be recognized (optional).
-	- Custom Loop is not longer used.
+* Custom Loop is not longer used.
 Now we make a database query to get the post title.

-0.7.1:  - Post/Page ID values in cookie are sanitized for output.
-Upgrade is recommend for more security.

 == Known Issues ==
-Does'nt work on localhost.
+Doesn't work on localhost.